BIG-SA/BASH-Intro-2018/notes/4_bash_scripting.md

 ---

+### Control statements

+When we write scripts, we generally do it for a specific purpose, and therefore we are generally in control of the input data and the execution of the code that we have created.
+However, if I was to create a program for others to use, we often need to make sure the script is robust to any issue that the user defined inputs might throw at it.

 ## Iteration and `for` loops

 So far we've just touched on executing one file at a time.
 But what if you want to run the same command on multiple files?